Dominik-H/Computational-Artificial-Intelligence-Assignments/README.md

 Subprograms:
  - Gen2D - program used to generate 2D training data for Perceptron
- - Perceptron - The main Perceptron Program written in C
+ - Perceptron - the main Perceptron Program written in C
+ - Data - contains all the Data both used & exported by the programs.

 (c) Dominik Horňák 2015